 Over-the-Range: Combining a microwave and range hood, this do-it-all appliance is an excellent choice for saving space and maximizing function.

 Countertop: Countertop microwaves are available in a variety of sizes and offer the same cooking power as installed units.
-The downside is that they do take up valuable counter space and have no ventilation system.
+The downside is that they take up valuable counter space and have no outdoor ventilation system.
 Some countertop microwaves come with trim kits that make it possible to build them into surrounding cabinetry or attach them to a nearby wall.

 Sensors: Sensors adjust time and temperature as needed and automatically shut off power to prevent overcooking.
 Sensors measure emitted steam to determine when food is at an optimum temperature.